Figure 1: Programme Management Framework.

 Like projects, programmes have a finite life and are closed once they achieve their defined business objective or benefit.
 Before the programme is closed, the programme manager must demonstrate to the steering committee or leadership that the desired benefits have been realised, often called 'benefits realisation'.
 These benefits are those that were identified in the first stage, programme identification.
-As these have been graded it is easy to quantify success, for example 100% of 'A' graded benefits delivered.
-As a final task the programme manager should review the entire programme and document any lessons that have been learned that will enable future programmes to be run more effectively.
+As these have been graded, it is easy to quantify success.
+For example, 100% of 'A' graded benefits are delivered.
+As a final task, the programme manager should review the entire programme and document any lessons that have been learned that will enable future programmes to be run more effectively.

-To summarise, a group of related projects not managed as a programme are likely to run off course and fail to achieve the desire outcome.
-It is therefore important that programmes are run within a framework that ensures there is a focus on the overall strategic objectives.
+To summarise, a group of related projects not managed as a programme will likely run off course and fail to achieve the desired outcome.
+It is, therefore, important that programmes are run within a framework that ensures a focus on the overall strategic objectives.
 By applying the four stages of programme management within the framework outlined, organisations will have created an effective environment in which they can monitor and control the progress of their programmes, improving the chances of bringing them to a successful conclusion.